 Things to Consider if You’re Using a Donor Egg

 There are several things to consider before making the final determination to use a donor egg:

-Make peace (more or less) with your decision
+Make peace with your decision

 This is a difficult decision for many women to make because there is grief involved with the acknowledgement and acceptance that you can’t use your own eggs.
-Take the time to honor and process your emotions – fertility counsellors are a helpful resource for this process – so you’re fully ready to embrace this next exciting juncture of your fertility path.
+Take the time to honor and process your emotions – fertility counselors are a helpful resource for this process – so you’re fully ready to embrace this next exciting juncture of your fertility path.

 Costs & Timing

 On average, when using frozen donor eggs, we can have the eggs available within the four-weeks it takes for you to complete a cycle.
 In other words, we’re ready when you are.

 The average cost of using a donor egg is about $5000 to $25,000 dollars.
 The cost is affected by your egg donor requirements, legal fees in your area, your fertility center costs, etc. Most egg banks and/or fertility clinics offer financing options to assist you with budgeting the total expenses.